 They found that the dogs tended to interact more with the people speaking in the dog/baby talk and phased what you would say to your dog.
-They didn’t react as much to normal adult voice or the phrases you wouldn’t speak to your dog.
+They didn’t react as much to normal adult voices or the phrases you wouldn’t speak to your dog.

 Mixed up the phases

 Then they mixed up the phases.
-Using a high-pitched voice with non-dog phrases and spoke dog phrases in a normal voice.
+Using a high-pitched voice with non-dog phrases and speaking dog phrases in a normal voice.
 The reaction wasn’t as strong, suggesting dogs need to hear the dog/baby talk and the familiar phases together.

-Something about the combination of the phrases in a normal voice and a high-pitched voice and phrases that dogs seem to put together and understand.
+Something about the combination of the phrases in a normal voice and a high-pitched voice and words that dogs seem to put together and understand.
 Dogs listen to the combination and relate the tone and the phrases as directed to them.